sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 > - **When to use backslash ( \ )**

+Backslash tells the JS compiler to ignore the linebreak, a single quote and a double quote if in case we want these to be intentionally ignored.

 Backslash is a very powerful tool and its very simple to understand.
-We can simply talk about the above example and dodge the error using a backslash.
+We can simply talk about the above example and few other more examples to dodge the error using a backslash.
+Let's walk through few small bugs below.

-Backslash tells the JS compiler to ignore the linebreak, a single quote and a double quote if in case we want these to be intentionally ignored.

-Lets first fix the above example using a backslash :
+- BUG FIX ( LONG SENTENCE ) :

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="101-108" data-gist-highlight-line="21"></code>

-Defining words with single quotes (Another pitfall for beginners ) :
+- BUG FIX ( when using words having single quotes like HOW'S, STEPHEN'S, etc )  :

-Lets define a string:
+Lets define a string having a word having a single quote:

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="26-27"></code>

 The above example gives an error because the execution stops after the second single quote at ‘how’.
 We can fix this bug by simply prefixing the single quote by a backslash as shown below.